-What the “plate-leavers” experience shows is how a “self-directed” pacing of learning, based on expectations, shares the same cognitive mechanism of engagement as a “directed-paced” suspense in a film.
+What the “plate-leavers” experience shows is how “self-directed” pacing of learning, based on expectations, shares the same cognitive mechanism of engagement as “directed-paced” suspense in a film.
 So if we had Hitchcock to decide the pacing of the “plate-leaver´s” mindreading, which duration from the suspense from the expectations was set to 3 hours as to get in control, Hitchcock would have to solve the 2 hours and 45 minutes decreased duration of mindreading as to make the “plate-leaver´s” process to speed up as to get in control (which could get an effect on the radiator from the stress of having Hitchcock deciding the speed of the reasoning).

 Furthermore, from understanding how a surprise can be seen as fifteen seconds of engagement and where suspense, depending on who directs the learning, the experience can be everything from fifteen minutes to endless.
-In this way it also makes sense when we are setting a framework for an experience of a desired outcome in creation of an experience in a game why the definition of a feeling and emotion to learn, as to achieve a goal, make sense from a narrative and cognitive perspective that concerns the pacing and control – beyond structures and templates.
+In this way it also makes sense when we are setting a framework for an experience of a desired outcome in creation of an experience in a game why the definition of a feeling and emotion to learning, as to achieve a goal, make sense from a narrative and cognitive perspective that concerns the pacing and control – beyond structures and templates.

-In next and third part, we will connect the control to mindreading, which will be the last part to be added to pacing, learning, engagement, and emotions, before we get to the principles of a framework that can be practised when assuring the quality from a narrative and cognitive perspective.
+In next and third part, we will connect the control to mindreading, which will be the last part to be added to pacing, learning, engagement, and emotions, before we get to the principles of a framework that can be practiced when assuring the quality from a narrative and cognitive perspective.

-I hope you´ll enjoy the reading.
+I hope you´ll enjoy reading.
 Have a coffee or a walk, and see you when you´re ready to continue.